nicolasprevot/GpuShareSat/README.md

 GpuShareSat is a solver for the boolean satisfiability problem (SAT).
 It is a portfolio solver based upon glucose-syrup which uses both the CPU and the GPU via CUDA.
 It solves 22 more instances of the SAT 2020 competition than glucose-syrup.
 The CPU runs a multithreaded portfolio conflict driven SAT solver (like glucose syrup).

-In traditional portfolio SAT solvers, each CPU thread export clauses it learns directly other thread.
+In traditional portfolio SAT solvers, each CPU thread export clauses it learns directly to other threads.
 It uses a heuristic (size, lbd...) to determine which clauses are good enough to share.

 In contrast, in GpuShareSat, a thead will only import a clause if this clause would have been useful in the past few milliseconds (in which case it is likely to be useful again soon).